Alicia Sacramone: 2011

 Early in 2011, Sacramone signed a deal with Under Armour to supply her with competitive apparel for domestic competitions.

 In July 2011, she added floor exercise to her competitive repertoire at the CoverGirl Classic in Chicago.
 Competing on three events, Sacramone won gold on vault, tied for gold on beam with Jordyn Wieber, and won the bronze on floor (13.9).

 At August's National Championships in St. Paul, Minnesota, she won the balance beam title with a two-night score of 30.1.
 She placed second to McKayla Maroney on vault (30.6) and tied with Hallie Mossett for eighth place on floor exercise (27.35).
 After participating in two selection camps at the Karolyi Ranch in New Waverly, Texas, she was named to the World Championships team.

 While training for the World Championships in Tokyo, Sacramone tore her Achilles tendon.
 She returned to the U.S. immediately for surgery.
 However, the team kept her name on the roster, and she was given a gold medal despite not competing.
 This gave her the most World Championships medals of any female American gymnast, with ten.
 Simone Biles would break that record in 2015.

 2012

 Sacramone qualified for the 2012 Visa National Championships.
 She placed first on vault and third on balance beam.
 At the Olympic Trials, Sacramone placed second on vault and balance beam, but was not named to the Olympic team.
 "I leave this sport with no regrets," she posted on her Twitter feed shortly after the team was selected.

+USA Gymnastics Strategic Lead

+Since May 2022, Sacramone has been one of three high-performance leaders of the USA Gymnastics Elite Women's Program.
+In this role, she is responsible for the National Team development as well as the development of individual athletes who are or may become part of the National Team.
+She is also one of the three people on the selection committee for the U.S. women's artistic gymnastics team for the 2024 Olympic Games.